Mboalab/Outreachy_May_2023-August_2023-Internships/Create a platform to link-up medical facilities globally/Applicants/Erinle Samuel/Readme.md

 3. **Advance Task**
    - **Create a MVP for the proposed platform**: [Proposed Application and Design]()

+## Folder Structure
+- A brief introduction about me can be found in the __introduction.md__
+- In the __Starter Tasks__ folder, there are two files.
+The first, __Task0.md__ contains the solution to the first task.
+While the second one, __Task1.md__ contains the data collection tool I created for the proposed platform.
+- The second folder,__Advance Task__ contains two files.
+The first file, __AppDev.md__ contains information about the development of the MVP, while __Design.md__ contains important information about the UI/UX of the proposed app.
+I decided to separate the design from development, in order to improve readability.

 Thank you very much for the opportunity.
 It's a pleasure contributing to Mboalab.
 I hope to stay connected with you.
 I am available on:
 [LinkedIn](https://www.linkedin.com/in/erinle-samuel/), [Twitter](https://twitter.com/erinle_sam), [Whatsapp](https://wa.me/2348158842213),